Knowing how to count laps in swimming can make the difference between hitting your swimming goal and missing it.

 Alternatives to Counting Laps in Swimming

 Counting lap after lap is boring.
-We’ll be the first to admit it.
-Just as we’ll be the first to admit that it’s easy to miscount a lap here or there.
+I’ll be the first to admit it.
+Just as I’ll be the first to admit that it’s easy to miscount a lap here or there.

 If you plan to kick a couple of lengths of the pool, you’ll need to manually add this to your swimming total after your workout.